What is K-pop?

 Social media has been instrumental in the global reach of K-pop, particularly the video-sharing site YouTube.
 Of the 2.28 billion worldwide K-pop YouTube views in 2011, 240 million came from the United States and this number is only growing.

 K-pop is increasingly making appearances on Western music charts.
 Many fans travel overseas to see their idols on tour, and tourists commonly visit South Korea from all over the world to see K-pop concerts.

-In K-pop a lot of genre specific terminology is used.
+In K-pop, a lot of genre-specific terminologies are used.
 Here are a few examples:

 Popular music videos

 To better understand K-pop you should definitely take a look at a couple of music videos.
 Here is a list of a few popular ones:

 - Girls’ Generation – I Got A Boy

 If you would like to find out the latest news about K-pop, you might want to explore these sites: